 Some trans people wish to transition they way they live their gender publically.
 Transition may involve a change of name, pronoun (he, she or gender-neutral they), change of gender presentation (clothing, make up, hair, etc), hormones to induce physical changes, surgery and coming out.
 Not all trans people wish to undergo all or any aspects of transitioning publically.

 Transgender people are frequently misunderstood by society, and as a result may experience struggles with access to services, employment and finding other trans people for support and friendship.
 The good news is that there are supports available.

-We at the LGBT Helpline are here to listen in confidence and without judgment every day of the week.
+We at LGBT Ireland are here to listen in confidence and without judgment every day of the week through our LGBT Helpline.
 There is also an organisation called TENI (Transgender Equality Network Ireland) who works to support and advocate for transgender people.
 TENI’s website is full of information and referrals, check it out on www.teni.ie

 Also on the TENI website, you will find information about peer support groups, which are run in many locations throughout Ireland.
 Meeting other transgender people can be one of the most powerful ways of finding support.